james-willis/button_pressr/README.md

 # buttonPressr
 > a simple website to learn some php basics

 This app is just a toy I'm building to practice some simple php concepts.
+The idea was inspired by a post on /r/node recently.

 The goal of the site is to have a single page where users can enter a username and press a button.
 When any user presses a button, all other users recieve a notification on their screen.